 After their notable absence at AEEDC, Align Technology commanded attention at Midwinter with one of the largest booths at the show - a reflection of North America's position as their dominant market.

-The iTero Lumina scanner was front and center, showcasing its impressive scanning speed and reimagined ergonomics that we first saw at the scanner's launch last year.
+The iTero Lumina scanner was front and center, showcasing its better scanning speed and reimagined ergonomics that we first saw at the scanner's launch last year.
 Much of their focus centered on their expanding digital ecosystem, particularly their vision for comprehensive practice integration.

 The Oral Health Suite, which aims to bridge the gap between scanning and patient communication, was prominently featured.
 Similarly, the iTero Design Suite (cloud-based version of exocad) highlighted Align's push toward restorative workflows in the cloud.
 Otherwise no major releases for this year's MWM.